 “The inclusion of these additional facilities gives patients and their referring doctors improved access to endoscopic procedures and reduces overall waiting times.
 As a result of these rooms, we have a significant increase in our capacity to provide endoscopic services,” Professor Crawford said.

-The redevelopment, which is the first stage of a much larger upgrade, also included the relocation of the of the biomedical engineering department to make way for the new procedure rooms.
+The redevelopment, which is the first stage of a much larger upgrade, also included the relocation of the biomedical engineering department to make way for the new procedure rooms.
 The admissions area was also refurbished during the construction process.

 Nurse Unit Manager Renee Sheppard said: “It was pleasing to note that the team continued to receive positive comments in relation to their customer service throughout the redevelopment process, despite the limited space.”